 What does “down the line” mean?

 “Down the line” is a surf term and a skill needed to advance in the sport.
 To surf “down the line," your board is turned to go down the wave, or parallel to shore.
 To skate or snowboard “a line” is about the path you travel, and to execute it well takes planning and focus.
 All athletes learn that your body or the ball will go where your eyes are looking.
-Focusing is everything.
-We must be always looking ahead.
+Focus is everything.
+We must always be looking ahead.

 For more information about the good news of Jesus, click here.